weaviate/weaviate-io/docs/weaviate/configuration/monitoring.md

   Prometheus instance as a metrics provider.
 Additionally, it runs a dashboard provider that contains a few sample dashboards.

-# Obtainable Metrics
+## Obtainable Metrics

 The list of metrics that are obtainable through Weaviate's metric system is constantly being expanded.
 Here are some noteworthy metrics and what they can be used for.

-Typically metrics are quite granular, as they can always be aggregagated later on.
+Typically metrics are quite granular, as they can always be aggregated later on.
 For example if the granularity is "shard", you could aggregate all "shard" metrics of the same "class" to obtain a class metrics, or aggregate all metrics to obtain the metric for the entire Weaviate instance.